 A zero-calorie sweetener that can be up to 200 times sweeter than sugar?
 Does such a thing exist?

 It does, and it’s monk fruit, which comes from a vine known as Siraitia grosvenorii.
-The super fruit is full of healthy antioxidants and vitamins.
-You can use the sweetener in a variety of foods and drinks, such as coffee, yogurt, and fruits.
+This super fruit is full of healthy antioxidants and vitamins.
+You can use monk fruit sweetener in a variety of foods and drinks, such as coffee, yogurt, and fruits.

 3. Raw, Unprocessed Honey